haijeploeg/Prunarr/README.md

 ---

-**Made with ❤️ for the Plex/Jellyfin community**
+**Made with ❤️ for the Plex community**

-*PrunArr is not affiliated with Radarr, Sonarr, Tautulli, Overseerr, Plex, or Jellyfin.*
+*PrunArr is not affiliated with Radarr, Sonarr, Tautulli, Overseerr, or Plex.*